Prag8855/aab/content/guides/become-a-freelancer-in-germany.md

 I trust [Feather](/out/feather).
 I work with them since 2018.
 I have my health insurance with them.
 They helped me switch to private insurance and save over 400€ *per month*.
 I had a difficult case, and Rob worked for months to get me accepted.
 They have a lot of experience with expats.

-If you already have German health insurance, tell your insurance company that you are now self-employed.
+If you already have German health insurance, tell your insurer that you are self-employed.
 When you have a job, they take health insurance contributions from your paycheck.
-When you are self-employed, they take the money from your bank account.
-If you have public health insurance, your monthly payments are based on your *estimated* income.
+When you are self-employed, they take them from your bank account.
+If you have public health insurance, your monthly payments are based on your *estimated* income, and adjusted every year.

 **[How to choose health insurance ➞](/guides/german-health-insurance)**